Beach lodges & resorts in Kenya Coast

 The huge Swahili Beach resort opened at the beginning of 2012 in a very central position on Diani Beach, south of Mombasa.
 The 140 rooms, with Mediterranean-style exteriors and Swahili chic interiors, are in two-storey clusters around the landscaped grounds.
 The hotel’s beachfront is one of the ...More about Swahili Beach

 Facing the old city of Mombasa across Tudor Creek, Tamarind Village is a modern complex of 58 serviced apartments in the suburb of Nyali, managed by the Tamarind restaurant group.
 Best known for its famous Tamarind seafood restaurant, this apartment complex is very conveniently located if you ...More about Tamarind Village

 The Funzi Keys

-The Funzi Keys is a small family run beach lodge located on a small sand spit of Funzi Island, just off the coast of southern Kenya.
+The Funzi Keys is a family-run beach lodge located on a small sand spit of Funzi Island, just off the coast of southern Kenya.
 Surrounded by mangroves and accessed only by boat, it is a remote retreat in a pristine environment.
 The lodge closed for refurbishment and restructuring after Easter ...More about The Funzi Keys

 The Majlis, Manda island’s biggest-ever building project, opened in 2009.
 Privately owned by an Italian family with a long association with Africa, it started life as a family holiday home and became a hotel almost by accident.
 Located on the west-facing shore of Manda island, it faces the village ...More about The Majlis